Johnson & Johnson: 1943: Credo and going public

-1944-1999: Acquisitions and international expansion
+1944–1999: Acquisitions and international expansion

 In 1944, the company began selling Johnson's Baby Lotion.
 The same year, the company established Ethicon Suture Laboratories.
-In 1947, G. F. Merson Ltd. was acquired to expand the company’s suture business in the United Kingdom.
+In 1947, G. F. Merson Ltd. was acquired to expand the company's suture business in the United Kingdom.
 The company was rebranded and absorbed into Ethicon.

-Johnson & Johnson Chairman of the Board Robert Wood Johnson published Or Forfeit Freedom in 1947.
+Johnson & Johnson chairman of the board, Robert Wood Johnson, published Or Forfeit Freedom, in 1947.
 The book outlined that businesses need to develop sustainable methods of using natural resources for the future of business and the planet.

-In 1955, Ethicon developed a micro point reverse--‐cutting ophthalmic needle attached to the suture.
+In 1955, Ethicon developed a micro-point reverse-cutting ophthalmic needle attached to the suture.
 Micro-point surgical needles and sutures allowed for advances in modern vision surgery.
-In 1956, the company open its first Asia-based operating company in the Philippines.
+In 1956, the company opened its first Asia-based operating company in the Philippines.
 The following year, an operating company opened in India.

 In 1959, Johnson & Johnson acquired McNeil Laboratories.
 A year later, the company sold Tylenol for the first time without a prescription.
 In the same year, Cilag Chemie joined Johnson & Johnson as Cilag.

-In 1961, Janssen Pharmaceutica was acquired by Johnson & Johnson.
-Janssen Pharmaceutica was founded in 1953 by Belgian scientist Dr. Paul Janssen.
+In 1961, Johnson & Johnson acquired Janssen Pharmaceuticals, which had been founded in 1953 by Belgian scientist Paul Janssen, the inventor of Fentanyl.

-In 1963, Philip B. Hofmann succeeded Robert Wood Johnson as Chairman and CEO.
+In 1963, Philip B. Hofmann succeeded Robert Wood Johnson as chairman and CEO.
 He was the first non-Johnson family member to become chief executive.
 Hofmann also helped found the Robert Wood Johnson Foundation.
 In the same year, the Food and Drug Administration approved a synthetic hormone contraceptive pill, Ortho-Novum.

 In 1965, Johnson & Johnson acquired Codman & Shurtleff.
 The acquired company produced neurovascular devices and neurosurgery technologies.
-In 1968, the company developed the RhoGAM Vaccine.
+In 1968, the company developed the RhoGAM vaccine.
 The vaccine prevented Rh hemolytic disease in newborns.